-Choose the one Sunday anchor you actually care about
+Choose the one Sunday plan you actually care about

 Museum time, one calm brunch or lunch, or a district walk is enough.
-Sunday gets worse when every stop is optional and unverified.
+Sunday gets worse when every stop is optional and unchecked.

 On a Providence Sunday, lock the one thing that matters most, confirm the official hours for anything time-sensitive, and let the rest of the day flex around one compact district instead of a long wishlist.

 Sunday is where weak planning turns into dead time.
-Providence still works well, but only when the day is built around one verified anchor instead of assumptions.
+Providence still works well, but only when the day is built around one confirmed plan instead of assumptions.

 Rechecked the official museum, shopping, and event surfaces that most often change the Providence Sunday shape from one week to the next.